RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

 During import it may happen that invalid TUs are encountered in the TMX file.
-If you want such units to be written to an exclusion file for further analysis and troubleshooting you may specify a path and name for the file that is supposed to contain the invalid TUs, which failed to import as shown in the example below:
+If you want such units to be written to an exclusion file for further analysis and troubleshooting, you may specify a path and name for the file that is supposed to contain the invalid TUs, which failed to import as shown in the example below:

 # [C#](#tab/tabid-9)
 ```cs